ccc870206/InverseHalftoneColorization/README.md

 # Inverse Halftone Colorization: Making Halftone Prints Color Photos (ICIP 2021 accepted)
 PyTorch implementaton of the following paper.
 In this paper, we propose a framework to recover colorful images from black and white halftone prints.
+You can visit our project website [here](https://ccc870206.github.io/InverseHalftoneColorization/).

 ![img](/figure/teaser.png)

 ## Paper